coatespeter/first-project-gglamping/README.md

 ## Guaro Glamping

-This is a static website for a eco-friendly Glamping resort in the Spannish mountains.
-I has been designed to be simple, appealing to the eye and easy to navigate.
+This is a static website for an eco-friendly Glamping resort in the Spanish mountains.
+It has been designed to be simple, appealing to the eye and easy to navigate.
 It has been made responsive for various screen sizes for the best user experience.

 ![enter image description here](https://i.ibb.co/hHL1kYt/Screenshot-2023-08-22-at-17-49-31.png)